Use Default Networking

 Model artifacts that exceed 400 GB aren't supported for deployment.
 Select a smaller model artifact for deployment.

-11. (Optional) Change the Compute shape by clicking Change shape.
+11. (Optional) Change the Compute shape by selecting Change shape.
 Then, follow these steps in the Select compute panel.

 1. Select an instance type.